IV Provider Course - Frequently Asked Questions:

 Q: Do I have to renew my IV certification?
 (Does my IV certificate expire?)

 A: Technically, the IV certification, at this time, is a life-long certification.
-However, it is HIGHLY recommended that you renew if you have not utilized the skills taught in the IV program.
+However, it is HIGHLY recommended that you renew if you have yet to utilize the skills taught in the IV program.
 As you can probably appreciate, if you do not use IV skills (i.e., starting an IV), you may lose the skills, and a refresher is an intelligent idea. (see below for how to register to refresh your skills).

 Q: I have not used my IV skills in a while; how can I register to refresh my IV skills?

 A: You may register via our website; however, please note that you must enroll in the complete program - there is no separate IV skills session to perform IV skills - the online course and the in-person course will be part of your new IV course registration (it is your decision if you wish to complete the online program and attend just the in-person session.
-Additionally, if you attend only the in-person session (and do not complete the online portion of the course), you will not receive any contact hours.
-Contact hours are only awarded to those who complete both components of the program (online/in-person workshop).
+Also, if you attend only the in-person session (and do not complete the online portion of the course), you won't get any contact hours.
+Contact hours are only awarded to those who complete both program components (online/in-person workshop).

 Q: How do I take the written exam for this course?